<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Up until now most of what we’ve talked about is healthy baselines and use-cases for injury rehab, but does the test tell us anything about how well an athlete might perform??

 Unfortunately, what we’ve found in baseball pitchers so far is that none of the peak force values (or bilateral ratios) are related to fastball velocity.
 That shouldn’t discourage us though because it is totally possible that the ASH test is correlated to performance in other sports or other populations.
-Plus, if we think back to what I wrote about in Part 1 of this blog, there are tons of other metrics we can look at in the ASH test that might be related to fastball speed such as rate of force development, time to peak force, standard deviation in force, etc. It might also be the case that ASH test results are related to endurance, injury risk, or other sport performance aspects we have not looked at yet.
+Plus, if we think back to what I wrote about in Part 1 of this blog, there are tons of other metrics we can look at in the ASH test that might be related to fastball speed such as rate of force development, time to peak force, standard deviation in force, etc. It might also be the case that ASH test results are related to endurance, injury risk, or other sports performance aspects we have not looked at yet.
 Again, I encourage you to investigate these things in the athletes you work with to discover what other uses might be out there for this test.

 New York Yankees